Vaginal Pain During Pregnancy: Causes & How to Relieve

 Vaginal dryness is also very common during pregnancy.
 It occurs due to the increase in progesterone, although the expectant mother's natural anxiety can also contribute to dryness.
 As a result, women can experience pain during sexual intercourse.

-What to do: it's important to identify the cause of dryness, and to see your obstetrician.
+How to relieve: it's important to identify the cause of dryness, and to see your obstetrician.
 He or she may suggest use of a lubricant, changes in diet and/or exercise or routines that may help decrease anxiety.

 3. Intense vaginal sex